sohomghosh/sohomghosh.github.io/_pages/projects.md

 ## Inclusive Investing
-Making the investment process more inclusive so that even the economically lower strata of the society can avail finnacial services.
+Making the investment process more inclusive so that even the economically lower strata of the society can avail financial services.

 #### Topics:
 - Improving readability of financial texts